Creamy Ranch Chicken

 Season/Sear the Chicken:

-• Heat olive oil in a large pan over medium-high heat.
-Add 2-3 pieces of chicken, (buttered side down), leaving room around each.
-Sauté for 4-5 minutes per side, until a golden brown crust has developed.
+- Heat olive oil in a large pan over medium-high heat.
+Sear the chicken in batches for 4-5 minutes per side, until a golden brown crust has developed.
 Remove and set aside.
-Repeat with the remaining chicken.

 Make the Sauce

-• Remove any excess oil from the skillet if needed.
-Add the sauce ingredients over medium heat.
+- Add the sauce ingredients to the same skillet over medium heat.
 Stir until combined.
 Let it bubble gently and reduce for 5 minutes.
 Add the chicken and spoon the sauce on top.

 Notes